VetRehab Services

 help for horses

 Horses work very hard for us when we ride, and there are many factors that affect their physical and mental wellbeing.
-When working with horses, I consider saddle fit, nutrition, training, soundness, paddock antics and any underlying health conditions, including dental and hoof care.
+When working with horses, I consider saddle fit, nutrition, training (training principles are a favourite of mine!), soundness, paddock antics and any underlying health conditions, including dental and hoof care.
+Pain is a really common underlying reason for problems that horse owners are having.
+There are many contributors to pain, and horses are like a 17 dimensional puzzle that we’re trying to solve.
+Don’t compete?
+That’s ok, I don’t either.
+If you have ‘friend horses’ like I do, I can help care for them, too.

 Hands on therapies help sore joints and muscles.